 iMyFone LockWiper.All-in-One iPhone Unlock Tool.Unlock all types of screen locks, including 4/6 digit passcode, Face ID, Touch ID.Remove iPhone Apple ID within a few minutes without password.Bypass MDM and remove MDM profile without needing credentials.Recover and reset Screen Time passcode without losing data.Support all iPhone models and iOS versions including iPhone 17 & iOS 26.Unlock the device only with user’s permission.

 If your iPad is running iPadOS 15.2 or later and you had Find My iPad enabled before getting locked out, you might be able to use the built-in “Erase iPad” feature.
-This method shows you how to restore iPad to factory settings directly from the lock screen without a computer.
+This method shows you how to restore iPad to factory settings directly from the lock screen without a computer, making it one of the simplest options for those asking can you factory reset a locked iPad on the spot.

 Prerequisites for this method: